TrueSparrowSystems/UniCache/README.md

 cacheImplementer.touch('testKey', 10).then(resolvePromise);
 ```

-## Running Test Cases
+## Test Cases
-The same test cases will run for each of the caching engines.
-There are 3 steps in running test cases for a specific caching engine.
+Test cases cover all the 3 caching engines.
+Also a coverage report is generated at the end.

-### Step 1: Start Cache engine
+### Step 1: Start Cache engines
-This step is only applicable to Memcached or Redis.
-Run the command specific to the caching engine on which you want to run the test cases.
+Following processes are needed for running test cases.
 * Start Redis on 2 ports - 6380 and 6381 as needed by the test cases.
 ```shell script
 redis-server --port 6380